Double Your Content Impact: The Ultimate Guide to Tracking the ROI of Your Content Marketing Strategy

-A. Why Measuring ROI Is Crucial for Content Strategy
+A. The Importance of Measuring ROI for Content Strategy

-Unlike PPC or paid ads, content marketing ROI isn’t always immediate.
-It includes:
+Unlike PPC or paid advertising, ROI in content marketing may not be immediately evident.
+ROI includes:

 Website traffic